Backpacking Thailand travel tips

 My overview of backpacking Thailand:

 Even though Thailand has become highly commercial and a huge tourist trap, it was the first non-English speaking country I backpacked.
-(Yes I’m counting Australia as an English speaking country) And it was the first and only country where I was bitten by a monkey!
+(Yes I’m counting Australia as an English speaking country) Thailand was the first and only country where I was bitten by a monkey!

-Backpacking Thailand was an education, you can read, research, plan and prepare for things beforehand but until you actually experience it, you’re not going to learn.
+Traveling Thailand was an education, you can read, research, plan and prepare for things beforehand but until you actually experience it, you’re not going to learn.
 To me Australia and New Zealand like are beginners guide to backpacking, easing you in and Thailand was the next level up.
-Even though everything was pretty much laid out I still learnt to haggle, to spot the scammers, became more of a savvy backpacker.
+I started to become a savvy backpacker whilst traveling Thailand, learning to spot scammers and how to haggle.
 I learnt how not to stand out like a tourist and learnt how to be patient in all the chaos.
 Some of the trips and yet unspoiled landscape in the north were just breathtaking.

 It’s because of Thailand I became accustomed to mammoth long-haul journeys, sleeper buses, I can spot a scam artist a mile away and prepared me for my future trips.